 Consumers are paying anywhere from $90 to $500 annually for SiriusXM.
 Why pay for something, if you could get it cheaper or free?

 1. Your smartphone is capable of streaming Bluetooth music through most built-in vehicle hands-free radio systems

 The future of mobile internet will involve higher bandwidths.
 Many people already stream video all day long.
 You can tune in an infinite amount of your favorite music, especially if you have a vehicle that can use Bluetooth to control your smartphone’s apps through common steering-wheel-mounted controls.
 Some vehicles will also let you install certain iPhone and Android entertainment apps, allowing you to also see song title and artist information on your dashboard.
 For people that aren’t in the car for long periods of time, hands-free streaming is a fair option.
 If you already have a high-bandwidth smartphone service, this is even more of an option.

-Most importantly, your smartphone has built-in memory, and likely an external micro memory card expansion capability, you can fill it full of your favorite music and stream to your hands-free entertainment system via Bluetooth.
+Most importantly, your smartphone has built-in memory, and likely an external micro memory card expansion capability, you can fill it full of your favorite music MP3 files and stream to your hands-free entertainment system via Bluetooth.
 By streaming your own music files, you wouldn’t be using any of your smartphone data plan allowance.